Personal area network: Bluetooth

 Bluetooth uses short-range radio waves.
-Uses in a WPAN include, for example, Bluetooth devices such as keyboards, pointing devices, audio headsets, and printers that may connect to smartwatches, cell phones, or computers.
-A Bluetooth WPAN is also called a piconet, and is composed of up to 8 active devices in a master-slave relationship (a very large number of additional devices can be connected in parked mode).
-The first Bluetooth device in the piconet is the master, and all other devices are slaves that communicate with the master.
+Uses in a WPAN include, for example, Bluetooth devices such as keyboards, pointing devices, audio headsets, and printers that may connect to smartwatches, smartphones, or computers.
+A Bluetooth WPAN is called a piconet, and is composed of up to 8 active devices and a potentially large number of additional devices in parked mode, organized around a single controlling device (the central), with all others (peripherals) communicating through it.
 A piconet typically has a range of 10 m, although ranges of up to 100 m can be reached under ideal circumstances.
 Long-range Bluetooth routers with augmented antenna arrays connect Bluetooth devices up to 1000 ft.

-With Bluetooth mesh networking the range and number of devices is extended by using mesh networking techniques to relay information from one device to another.
-Such a network doesn't have a master device and may or may not be treated as a WPAN.
+With Bluetooth mesh networking, the range and number of devices are extended by using mesh-networking techniques to relay information from one device to another.
+Such a network does not have a central device and may or may not be treated as a WPAN.

 IrDA

 IrDA uses infrared light, which has a frequency below the human eye's sensitivity.
-Infrared is used in other wireless communications applications, for instance, in remote controls.
+Infrared is used in other wireless communications applications, such as in remote controls.
 Typical WPAN devices that use IrDA include printers, keyboards, and other serial communication interfaces.